amyers2/recipes/10 Food/Baked Chicken Breast.md

 4. Place the breasts in the prepared baking sheet.
 5. Bake for 20-25 minutes, until chicken reaches internal temp of 160 deg.
 6. Let the chicken rest for 5 minutes.
 Int. temperature will rise to 165 in this time.

+## Reheating the Chicken

+If made with rice:

+1. Place a 1/4 chicken breast on a plate, along with a helping of rice.
+2. Put two splashes of water on the rice.
+3. Drizzle a tad bit of olive oil on the chicken.
+4. Place the plate in the microwave, and cover (to help it steam).
+5. Microwave on high (1000W) for 1:45.